kgourgou/kgourgou/README.md

 for any real square matrices $A,\ B$.

-I work as an ML researcher, currently interested in Bayesian methods, (pre-trained) language models, and (learning about) causal inference.
+I work as an ML researcher, currently interested in Bayesian modelling, (pre-trained) language models, (learning about) causal inference, and using ideas from information theory on the above.

 Some examples of things I've worked on 🚀